Nuitka/Nuitka-website/posts/nuitka-release-062.rst

 - Added support for MSYS2 based Python on Windows.

-- Added support for Python flag ``-OO``, which allows to remove doc strings.
+- Added support for Python flag ``--python flag=-OO``, which allows to remove doc strings.

 - Added experimental support for ``pefile`` based dependency scans on Windows, thanks to Orsiris for this contribution.